fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 ]
 ```
 Each element of the array represents the definition for a non-terminal.
 The element has 2 string data: the first one is the non-terminal symbol and the second one is the definition (expression) for the non-terminal.
 You must enclose every non-terminal symbol in the expression by braces `{ }`. **The non-terminal symbol must start with a capital letter.**
-If a part of an expression is enclose by terminal characters `{` and `}`, you must escape them as special symbols to distinguish with non-terminals.
+If a part of an expression is enclosed by terminal characters `{` and `}`, you must escape them as special symbols to distinguish them from non-terminals.
 If the definition of a non-terminal includes the pattern, please write like the following, for example:
 ```json
 [
     ["BLOCK", "\\{ {STATEMENT} \\}"],